JeB74/WindowsCloudAcademyCH/Windows365/03-W365-App-Deployment.md

 ## Success Criteria

-- Application Visual Studio Code is assigned and installed on your Cloud PC.
+- All 3 applications are assigned and installed on your Cloud PC.

 ## Learning Resources
 - [Windows 365 and Apps](https://learn.microsoft.com/en-us/windows-365/enterprise/app-overview)